-Stackbit Studio runs your static site generator and shows your site's live preview, enabling you and your collaborators to edit your site with an inline editing experience and publish it.
+Stackbit Studio runs your static site generator and shows your site's live preview, enabling you and your collaborators to edit your site with an on-page editing experience and publish it.

-When a user creates a site via Stackbit Site Builder or imports an existing site, Stackbit Studio uses
+When a user creates a site from a theme or imports an existing site, Stackbit Studio uses

 stackbit.yaml to run your SSG.
 Once your SSG is up and running, Stackbit Studio shows the live site preview allowing you to edit your site pages, create new and delete existing pages, navigate your site via site-map, and other functionalities.